-First and foremost, lets discuss what a Cargo Cult is.
-Up to a few weeks ago, I had know idea what a Cargo Cult was but found interesting similarities between it and fitness.
-Cargo Cults are groups of people who believe that performing “various ritualistic acts will lead to a bestowing of material wealth. cite” The most prominent of these groups were various aboriginal tribes in an island chain close to Australia shortly after World War II.
+First and foremost, let’s discuss what a Cargo Cult is.
+Up to a few weeks ago, I had no idea what a Cargo Cult was but found interesting similarities between it and fitness.
+Cargo Cults are groups of people who believe that performing “various ritualistic acts will lead to a bestowing of material wealth.
+(Citation)” The most prominent of these groups were various aboriginal tribes in an island chain close to Australia shortly after World War II.
 Prior to the war, these aboriginal tribes had very minimal contact with the developed world and in a short period of time were entrenched in the largest war in history.
-At first the Japanese arrived and shortly after so did the allied forces.
+At first, the Japanese arrived, and shortly after so did the allied forces.

-What they noticed is that when these armies came and performed ritualist acts (in their minds) such as marching, building air strips, and talking on radios they would see vast amounts of materials dropped out of the sky.
+What they noticed is that when these armies came and performed ritualist acts (in their minds) such as marching, building airstrips, and talking on radios they would see vast amounts of materials dropped out of the sky.
 In essence, they made the assumption that if they too performed these same actions that they too would receive packages from the sky (i.e. gods).
-Logically, with the information they had, this makes sense if you put your self in their shoes.
-The problem is that they assumed that their is no other explantation for Cargo falling out fo the sky other than the gods.
-They did not have knowledge of technology, empire building, and supply chains that went into having those packages drop out of the sky.
+Logically, with the information they had, this made sense if you put yourself in their shoes.
+The problem is that they assumed that there is no other explanation for cargo falling out of the sky other than the gods.
+They did not have knowledge of technology, empire-building, and supply chains that went into having those packages drop out of the sky.

 In the fitness industry, many health and fitness interventions that are prescribed have the same fundamental flaw:

-In other words, a insufficient base of knowledge of health and fitness interventions leads to prescribing exercise/diet programs that are not efficacious.
+In other words, an insufficient base of knowledge of health and fitness interventions leads to prescribing exercise/diet programs that are not efficacious.

-This is a deep rooted problem within the fitness industry.
-The barrier of entry to be a trainer/coach (i.e. the people responsible for dolling out interventions) is so low that it attracts to lowest common denominator in droves which then leads to minimal differentiating factors between effective and non-effective coaches.
+This is a deep-rooted problem within the fitness industry.
+The barrier of entry to be a trainer/coach (i.e. the people responsible for dolling out interventions) is so low that it attracts the lowest common denominator in droves which then leads to minimal differentiating factors between effective and non-effective coaches.

 Too great a percentage of trainers think that cargo falling from the sky is from the gods.